NUISANCEMC/HEPData/README.md

   - `nb`
     + 1 pb = 1E-33 cm2
   - `cm2`
-    + A common unit for cross-section measurements that requires us to carry around a power-of-ten scale factor that is dangerously close to the minimum value representable by single precision IEEE 754 floating point numbers.
+    + A common unit for cross-section measurements that requires us to carry around a power-of-ten scale factor that is dangerously close to the [minimum value](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) representable by single precision IEEE 754 floating point numbers.
   - `1E-38cm2`
     + Tries to avoid the 1E-38 factor by including it in the unit definition.

-<<<<<<< HEAD
+_LP: Do we want this to be explicit?
+It collides somewhat with the Measurement Type.
+A proper diffxsec will always divide by bin hyper-volume and an event rate should be shape-only._

-* Bin scalings, one of:
+* Bin scalings, at most one of:
   - `PerBinWidth`
     + Explicitly divide the bin entries by bin width when calculating the cross-section.
   - `ShapeOnly`
     + Explicitly scale bin entries by its integral to produce a shape-only prediction when producing an MC histogram.

-These conventions very strongly recommend cross sections be published PerTarget and in pico barns, _i.e._ `CrossSectionUnits=PerTarget|pb`.
+These conventions very strongly recommend cross sections be published PerTarget and in pico barns, _i.e._ `CrossSectionUnits=PerTarget|pb|PerBinWidth`.
 We strongly recommend explicitly including this qualifier, if one does not exist, the default recommendation will be assumed.

-### Types

-While many important features of a measurement can be guessed from the data contained within a table, it is useful to define a set of Types that can be used by NUISANCE as _hints_ as to how to construct a prediction of a measurement and make comparisons to the data.
-For a fully compliant NUISANCE HepData Table one `BinningType` Qualfier must exist and an optional `MeasurementType` Qualifer may optionally exist.
-If no `MeasurementType` is specified, then NUISANCE will default to treating the measurement as a `FluxAveragedDifferentialCrossSection` Type.

-We want to implement the minimum set of specific cases that cover the majority of existing and envisioned measurement types, without the expectation that every single measurement will fit in one of our pre-defined types.
-For other types of measurements, many of the conventions in this document can still be followed to enable a succinct custom NUISANCE implementation through extending one of these types or compositing existing utilities.

-The current list of implemented Types are detailed below, any table that declares and implements one of these Types should be automatically consumeable by NUISANCE:

-#### BinningType

-* `1D` _PS: I think remove and put ContiguousND corresponds to THX_
-  - A one dimensional binned measurement with a single contiguous [Independent Variable](#independent-variables) axis.
-  - This corresponds to a ROOT `TH1`.
-* `UniformND` _PS: I think remove and put ContiguousND corresponds to THX_
-  - A multi-dimensional binned measurement where the binning in any [Independent Variable](#independent-variables) does not change based on the value of another [Independent Variable](#independent-variables).
-  - The corresponds to a ROOT `THX` for X = 1, 2, 3, N.
-* `ContiguousND`
-  - A multi-dimensional binned measurement where the binning in each [Independent Variable](#independent-variables) can generically change based on the value of any other [Independent Variable](#independent-variables).
-  - All bins in each [Independent Variable](#independent-variables) must be contiguous with two other bins except for two extremal 'end' bins which must be contiguous with only one bin each.
-This is equivalent to saying that there can be no internal gaps in the binning scheme.
-  - _N.B._ This also implies that bins must not overlap.
-* `NonContiguousND`
-  - A generic ND measurement where bins are referenced by a single integer identifier, or global bin number, and a binning function must be provided to map any given set of [Independent Variable](#independent-variables) unambiguously to a single bin.
-  - This is equivalent to binning by the _global_ bin number for a ROOT `THX`.

-#### MeasurementType

-* `FluxAveragedDifferentialCrossSection`
-  - The most common type of published neutrino-scattering measurement.
-A prediction is made by selecting and projecting simulated neutrino interactions from one or more neutrino species drawn from a neutrino energy spectra, or flux shape.
-* `EnergyExplicitCrossSection` _PS: Maybe this was TotalCrossSection_
-  - Measurements of neutrino scattering cross-sections where the binning is explicitly given in terms of unfolded neutrino energy.
-Predictions are made by selecting and projecting simualted neutrino interactions as a function of true neutrino energy, before accounting for the simulated flux integral in each energy bin.
-Since these require explicit cuts on the true neutrino energy additional snippet files also need to be provided.
-* `EventRate`
-  - Raw event rate data in which no explicit normalisation data has been provided.
-Predictions are made by selecting and projection neutrino interactions before scaling the final event rate production to match that of the data to make a shape-only comparison.
-Typically this only applies to older bubble chamber experiment data.
-* `TotalCrossSection`
-* `SingleRatio`

-This list may be extended in future versions.

 ### Formats